-- 1. Turn the RapidSCAN CS-45 on by moving the clicker forwards - 2.
+- 1. Turn the RapidSCAN CS-45 on by moving the clicker forwards for a couple of seconds - 2.
 Wait for GPS signal (may need to turn the instrument on and off a few times) - 3.
 Press "OK" for "Log" mode - 4.
-Pull clicker backwards for logging each of the subplots (A-D) - 5.
+Pull clicker backwards to start logging subplot A. At the end of subplot A, pull clicker backwards to stop logging.
+Repeat procedure for each subplot following figure 5, left. - 5.
 Press "OK" after logging subplot D - 6.
-Turn "OFF" between plots
+Turn "OFF" between plots order A-D (see Figure 5, left).
+At each visit, note under Remarks the presence of snow (snow in subplot) and if the vegetation is moist.